Getting Started in Farming: On the Home Farm

 No matter what lifestyle you have, creating a family budget is necessary.
 However, the lifestyle of a farm family can create more challenges, especially for a beginning farmer.
 Challenges are created by the constant changing nature of farm incomes that fluctuate with many variables, including crop prices, seasonality, and weather.

-It has been estimated that living expenses for the average farm family exceed $47,000 per year.
+It has been estimated that living expenses for the average farm family exceed $70,000 per year (Kansas State University; University of Illinois).
 Each family budget is going to be different from the next.
 You can use averages from the United States and Midwest to help as you come up with your own budget.
-The Midwest is 27 percent rural.
-Therefore, the spending habits of families more closely resemble a beginning farm family.
+The Midwest is 24% rural.
+Therefore, the spending habits of Midwest families from the Bureau of Labor Statistics may more closely resemble a beginning farm family.

-The following graph displays the average 2010 U.S. family living expenditures spent on major components.
+The following graph displays the average 2019 US family living expenditures spent on major components.

 Frequently, budgets are generated to evaluate whether a certain investment should be made, such as enterprise expansions or farm land purchases, without recognition of the fact that principal repayment must be taken from the same funds as living expenses.
 Thus, investments may be made and debts incurred that cannot be repaid after family living expenses have been met.

-Farm records across the country indicate that it takes roughly $5 gross income to generate $1 net farm income.
-For simplicity, assuming the 5:1 ratio, a potential family arrangement would require $200,000–250,000 gross income to be generated annually to be viable.
+Recent farm records indicate that it takes roughly $7 gross income to generate $1 net farm income.
+For simplicity, assume a 5:1 ratio, a potential family arrangement would require $300,000–350,000 gross income to be generated annually to be viable.

 Increasing the efficiency of the business, including better yields, improved timeliness, and better management, will help increase necessary income in some situations, but that usually is not enough.
 Bringing another person into an existing business usually necessitates expansion of the business.
 This expansion can take many forms.
 On some farms, expansion of the land base may be feasible, but for others it may not.
 The opportunity to expand various livestock enterprises or intensify cropping programs is available on many farms.
 In the short run, the best alternative may be for one or more members of the family operation to seek nonfarm employment.
 Each farm situation is different; therefore, each situation must be analyzed to determine the means that provide the most potential for successful expansion.
 While future conditions, opportunities, and problems can never be fully anticipated, it is important to agree on the basic format of needed business expansion prior to initiating an arrangement.